JackAWatt/jackwatt.com/v.md

 #### 2024/05/08

+* [Philosophy and the Good Life - A Conversation with Kieran Setiya](https://samharris.org/episode/SE07B4D6C3A) - Making Sense with Sam Harris

 * [Science & Civilization - A Conversation with Neil deGrasse Tyson](https://samharris.org/episode/SE594E416DD) - Making Sense with Sam Harris

 #### 2024/05/07